-Questions concerning Research Institute of Science and Technology for Society (RISTEX),

-the Call Japan Science and Technology Agency (JST)

-Programs, and (For applications)

-procedures for e-mail: boshu-koritsu@jst.go.jp

-preparation of application (For general inquiries)

-documents and e-mail: boshu@jst.go.jp

-submission, etc. Please contact us by e-mail.

-Questions concerning e-Rad helpdesk

-the Cross-ministerial Tel: 0570-057-060 (navi dial)

-R&D Management (9:00-18:00/Except on Saturdays, Sundays, holidays, and the year-end

-System (e-Rad) and new year period)

-Registration of research

-institution or researcher,

-or how to operate e-Rad,

-etc.
+Questions concerning the Research Institute of Science and Technology for Society (RISTEX), Call Japan Science and Technology Agency (JST) Programs, and (For applications to this program) procedures for E-mail:boshu-koritsu@jst.go.jp preparation of application (For general inquiries) documents and E-mail:boshu@jst.go.jp submission, etc. Please contact us by e-mail.
+Questions concerning the e-Rad helpdesk Cross-ministerial R&D Tel: 0570-057-060 (navi dial) Management System (9:00-18:00/Except on Saturdays, Sundays, holidays, and the year-end (e-Rad) and new year period) Registration of research institution or researcher, or how to operate e-Rad, etc.

-\JST will not answer any questions regarding the status of review or acceptance.
+JST will not answer any questions regarding the status of review or acceptance.

-\JST and the e-Rad helpdesk will be extremely busy before the application submission deadline (proposal deadline).
+JST and the e-Rad helpdesk will be extremely busy before the application submission deadline (proposal deadline).
 Be sure to make inquiries with adequate time until submission.